dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 # Restyling
 ## Basic Styling
 First of all:
-`WorkbenchFX` does not interrupt with the styles of the modules.
+**WorkbenchFX does not interfere with the styles of the individual modules.**
-This way each module can be styled independently and one does not have to worry about the workbench taking influence on the styling.
+This way each module can be styled independently and you do not have to worry about the workbench influencing the styling.

 But it is possible to alter the styles of the workbench itself.
-`WorkbenchFX` comes with an out of the box styling.
+WorkbenchFX comes with an out of the box styling.
-It is strongly inspired by the [material design standards](https://material.io/).
+It is strongly inspired by [Material Design](https://material.io/).

-In the [CustomDemo.java](#demos) file a stylesheet is referenced:
+The workbench's styling can be altered by referencing a stylesheet, like in the [Custom Demo](#demos):

 ```Java
 workbench.getStylesheets().add(CustomDemo.class.getResource("customTheme.css").toExternalForm());
 ```

-This way, the workbench styling can be altered.
-In the `customTheme.css` file are some default colors referenced:
+In the file `customTheme.css`, some default colors are referenced:

 ```css
 * {